 Russian, East European, and Eurasian Studies and Public Policy (MA/MPP)

-The Center for Russian, East European, and Eurasian Studies (CREES) and the Ford School of Public Policy offer a dual degree, leading to a Masters in Russian, East European, and Eurasian Studies (MA) and a Masters of Public Policy (MPP).
-A student may complete the requirements for both degrees in two and a half years.
+The Center for Russian, East European, and Eurasian Studies (CREES) and the Gerald R. Ford School of Public Policy offer a dual degree, leading to the Master of Arts in Russian, East European, and Eurasian Studies (MA) and Master of Public Policy (MPP) degrees.

-Qualified students enter the program for careers in international policy in the countries of the former Soviet Union and Eastern Europe.
-The program incorporates training in the Ford School’s management and analysis programs with CREES’s focus on language proficiency, regional expertise, and disciplinary training in the humanities and social sciences.
-The program is designed to address problems in the social sector brought on by transformation of the region’s state socialist systems.
-Students will develop individualized plans of study with the advice of two faculty advisors, one from CREES and one from the Ford School.
+Students enter the program for careers in international policy in the countries of the former Soviet Union and Eastern Europe.
+The program incorporates training in the Ford Schoolís management and analysis programs with CREESís focus on language proficiency, regional expertise, and disciplinary training in the humanities and social sciences.
+The program is designed to address problems in the social sector brought on by transformation of the regionís state socialist systems.
 Upon completion of the program, students will join a growing cohort of outstanding and highly trained policy specialists on the region.

 Course of Study

 Students must file separate applications to and be admitted by both schools.
 An application fee must accompany each application.
-Applicants must have a bachelor’s degree and submit GRE scores.
+Applicants must have a bachelorís degree and submit GRE scores.

 For more information or an application, please contact: